top of page

 The Vernon Lectures were established under the sponsorship of Mt.
 Cuba Astronomical Observatory in his name to continue his tradition of exploring the frontier of astronomy and physics by bringing outstanding lecturers to ignite the probing interest of young and old alike

-The Spring 2024 Vernon Lecture will be held on April 18, 2024.
+The Fall 2024 Vernon Lecture will be held on Sept 10, 2024.
 Click the Registration button below for more information.

 bottom of page